One of the most important thing s you can do as a stakeholder is attend meetings and speak or submit comments.

 Ask our county officials to:

-• Improve stormwater, water quality control, and enforcement with updated ordinances
+• Improve stormwater management, water quality control, and enforcement with updated ordinances

-Amend zoning codes to consider compatibility with nearby neighborhoods and move toward reducing density of new development
+• Support increased buffers, amend zoning codes to consider compatibility with nearby neighborhoods, reject conditional use and rezoning requests east of route one in the New Road area, and move toward reducing density of new development.

 Email all Sussex County Council members: https://sussexcountyde.gov/county-council (Click "Email County Council" in upper right corner to get a form to email all council members at once)